- Good internet access - it's an online course!

 - Course feedback and evaluation: Students taking this course are strongly encouraged to give feedback on the course.
 What can we do to make it better, more meaningful and helpful to you?
 We ask that you take time at the semester's end to fill out the IDEA evaluation.

-- Assignments, Canvas Discussions: Points will be awarded for completion of required coursework.
+- Assignments, reflections, and Canvas discussions: Points will be awarded for completion of required coursework.
 These will be graded using a scoring rubric that is provided for each assignment.
-Your own self assessment of your effort will be included in this.
+Your own self assessment of your effort may be included in this.

 - If you happen to receive a low score - advice will be given as to what you need to do further to revise and resubmit for an acceptable score.
 It's OK to fail at something, if you try again until you make it acceptable.
 We want you to succeed!

 - Deadlines are important!
-We only have 15 weeks to accomplish a lot!
-Late assignments will receive only 50% of the total points available.
+We only have 14-15 weeks to accomplish a lot!
+Please avoid falling behind!

 - 94-100% = A • 90-93% = A-